tomshaw/electricgrid-demo/README.md

 ### Contributing

-Run the following command before running composer install if you wish to make pull requests.
+Run the following command before running composer install if you wish to have a `local repository clone` to make pull requests.

 ```bash
 git clone git@github.com:tomshaw/electricgrid.git packages/electricgrid